pinetr2e/napkin/README.md

     with user:
         world.hello()
 ```
-Then, the following command will generate hello_world.uml:
+Then, the following command will generate `hello_world.uml`:
 ```
 $ napkin hello.py
 ```